Amphiluke/floating-scroll/README.md

 The plugin's CSS provides some basic styles for elements with classes `.fl-scrolls-viewport` and `.fl-scrolls-body`.
 Feel free to adjust their styles in your stylesheets as needed.

+### Tips

+You can also make a floating scroll bar more “unobtrusive” so that it will appear only when the mouse pointer hovers over the scrollable container.
+To do so just apply the class `fl-scrolls-hoverable` to the desired scrollable container owning the floating scroll bar.

 ## Live demos

 You may find some demos of use the floatingScroll plugin [here](https://amphiluke.github.io/floating-scroll/).